 Larger fish may prey upon adults and young.
-Young are also eaten by fish-eating birds.
+Young are eaten by fish-eating birds in the Bay watershed, such as bald eagles and osprey.
+Channel catfish eggs are also an easy source of food for many animals.

-Spawning occurs from late May through July, once water temperatures reach 75 degrees.
+Spawning occurs from late May through July, once water temperatures reach 75 degrees Fahrenheit.
 Channel catfish move upstream to spawn.
+Couples are usually monogamous and undergo an extensive courtship that begins earlier in the year.
 The parents build a nest in a dark, protected area such as under a rock or inside a hollow, submerged log.
-The female lays pea-sized eggs, which the male guards.
-The eggs hatch in 7-10 days.
-Young catfish form schools after hatching.
-The male often leads and guards the schools.
-Channel catfish can live as long as 14 years.